 I recently redesigned my website to be a true online portfolio, that really highlights my work and accomplishments.
 I’m very happy with the way it turned out and I thought I’d share some tips with those of you who are thinking about building your own website portfolio.

 CMS’s vs. HTML sites vs. hosted landing pages: There are tons of choices out there when you’re getting ready to design your portfolio.
 For the longest time, I had an html site that I built and it was great because I had complete control over everything, I knew where everything was, and I never ran into the issue of not being able to do this or that with a software program or theme, etc. The downside to this is that it was arduous each time I wanted to change a menu structure or make a major website change.
-Also, updating the website was a pain because I would always need to be at home with access to my ftp server to upload files and access Dreamweaver, etc. I wanted something that would let me add a new project or image whenever I thought about it, right on the spot.
+Also, updating the website was a pain because I would always need to be at home with access to my ftp server to upload files and access Dreamweaver, etc. I wanted something that would let me add a new project or image whenever I thought about it, right on the spot, without feeling like I needed a degree in computer science.
 I could have gone with a hosted landing page, but these are really meant to be splash pages displaying social media profiles and I had a lot of information I wanted to include so that ruled those out.
 I decided I wanted to use a content management system that would offer me a whole lot of functionality and allow me to edit it by logging in anywhere.
 Once I knew I wanted to go with a CMS, I immediately thought of WordPress because I had seen a lot of great themes created for online portfolios and I work with it regularly due to iLibrarian, although I had never installed it myself.

 Hosted vs. Self-Hosted WordPress: Next I considered whether I wanted to use a hosted version of WP or host it myself.
 Both are free, but the advantage of hosting it myself would be that I could choose any theme I wanted rather than just those that could be used on the hosted version of the software, and I would have much more flexibility with what I could store, and upload to the site.
 I decided I wanted to host it myself and I already had a ISP, so I wrote to them to ask about whether I had access to any one-click WordPress installation tools.
 Many internet hosts now make it very easy to install complex programs such as WordPress, Drupal, etc. by providing tools that let you click to install them and it sets everything up for you.
 They didn’t have that available, so I had to install the software and set up the database by myself.
 It had been a while since I had set anything like this up, but I had installed similar programs in the past, so I knew enough to be nervous.
 But, I followed the helpful instructions here and made only about 4 mistakes which sent me to tech support, but eventually I got it installed!
 Here are some tips, based on the mistakes I made: